 Originally installed in a simple sound isolation unit of wood and plywood with sound absorption panels.

-Version 2, May-June 2016, features a vocal performance by Ian Hatcher of texts composed by John Cayley, with sound design assistance from Ben Nicholson.
+Version 2, released May-June 2016, features a vocal performance by Ian Hatcher of texts composed by John Cayley, with sound design assistance from Ben Nicholson.

 The Listeners is a linguistic performance, installation, and Amazon-distributed third-party app or skill – transacted between speakers or speaker-visitors and an Amazon Echo.
 The Echo embodies a voice-transactive Artificial Intelligence and domestic robot, that is named for its wake-word, Alexa.
 The Listeners is a custom software skill built on top of this infrastructure.
 The Listeners have their own interaction model.
 They listen and speak in their own way – as designed and scripted by the artist – using the distributed, cloud-based voice recognition and synthetic speech of Alexa and her services.

 It was on Dec 26, 2015 that The Listeners was first Amazon-certified as a skill generally available for Alexa and the Echo.
 Version 2 was certified June 3, 2016.
 See below for further details.

 It is now (early 2019) possible to transact with The Listeners without having to acquire an Echo device; all you need is a smart phone and the Alexa app.
 Install the app and then either sign in with an Amazon account or create one (you can delete it later).
 Then, using the app, either a) Find 'The Listeners' by searching under the Skills tab and enable it; or b) Start using the app like as an Echo device by tapping the Alexa icon (middle of the bottom register on iOS) and, when it listens, say, 'Enable the Listeners.'
 Then tap it again and say, 'Ask the Listeners.'

 Speakers begin the transactive conversational performance, by addressing Alexa and The Listeners wherever and however they are sited, saying clearly: